 Note: RMPrepUSB v2.1.618 and later versions include QEMU - just press the F11 function key to boot from your USB drive in an emulator!

-Note: - QEMU does not seem to be able to run Windows 7 64-bit.
+Note: - QEMU_x64 does not seem to be able to run Windows 7 64-bit.
 Older x86 versions complain that it is not a 64-bit CPU, more recent x86_x64 versions progress beyond this but then crash with a 005D or 007F error.
-Oracle VM Virtual Box does work however and is faster - see instructions here.
+Oracle VM Virtual Box does work however and is much faster - see instructions here.

 1. First download and install Qemu Manager v7.0 from here.
 When installing, choose the default answers only.